The NETEX JOB File

 How the Job File is Organized

 There are multiple sections within the job file.
-Each section provides a certain type of information needed by program.
+Each section provides a certain type of information used by the program.
 The sections are marked with a beginning and a end of section keyword.
-Click on a section header to jump to the page describing that section.
+To view details on a section click on its begin header in the list below and you will jump to a page describing that section.

 B_LAYERS <-- layer stackup [required]